Top ECM Software to Improve Collaboration, Productivity, and Compliance Revealed in SoftwareReviews' Data Quadrant

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerWarten auf Fed-Protokoll: ATX mit Konsolidierung möglich -- DAX vorbörslich tiefer -- Anleger in Asien in Kauflaune
+Börse aktuell - Live TickerUS-Verbraucherpreise fallen etwas höher als erwartet aus: Wall Street gibt zum Handelsende nach -- ATX und DAX schließen etwas leichter -- Anleger in Asien schlussendlich in Kauflaune

-Am heimischen Aktienmarkt dürften Anleger zur Wochenmitte zunächst eine Pause einlegen.
-Am deutschen Aktienmarkt zeichnet sich ein schwächerer Start ab.
-An den Börsen in Fernost geht es zur Wochenmitte aufwärts.
+Die Wall Street legte einen schwachen Handelstag hin.
+Der heimische wie auch der deutsche Aktienmarkt konnten zwischenzeitliche Gewinne am Donnerstag nicht halten und schlossen knapp unterhalb der Nulllinie.
+An den Börsen in Fernost zeigten sich am Donnerstag Gewinne.